Saturday, January 17, 2026

 The sculpture by prominent Perth artist Marcus Canning is constructed from nine recycled sea containers joined to form an arch.

-See it for yourself at Beach Reserve adjacent to Canning Highway, overlooking the Swan River and the port!
-It’s 1.6 kilometres from Fremantle bus and train station.
+See it for yourself at Beach Reserve, adjacent to Canning Highway, overlooking the Swan River and the port!
+It’s 1.6 kilometres from the Fremantle bus and train station.
 There’s plenty of parking at East Street Jetty on Beach Street.
-It’s a short walk up the ramp behind the café or you can hire a free bike from Fremantle Visitor Centre in the town hall.
+It’s a short walk up the ramp behind the café, or you can hire a free bike from the Fremantle Visitor Centre in the town hall.

 Exploring Fremantle Prison